b97jre/RNAseqCourseScilife/labs/kallisto.md

 ## Running Sleuth

 Here we give an example workflow for a DE analysis in Sleuth based on the A431 data that we are using for all the DE analysis labs.
-Start by downloading the results from the [download area](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/diffExp/kallisto_results.tar.gz).
+Start by copy the results from uppmax ``/proj/uppstore2017171/courses/RNAseqWorkshop/downloads/diffExp/kallisto_results.tar.gz``.
 Download and extract the whole folder and make a note of where it is.

 The Sleuth analysis is done entirely in R, so start your R environment and begin by installing the dependencies.
 This only needs to be done the first time, of course.